proxytranslation/user-docs/dashboard2/settings/statistics.md

 ## Google Analytics

-In this section, you can enter a Google Analytics Universal Tracking ID.
+In this section, you can enter a Google Analytics ID.
 When you do, the proxy will start reporting the requests it receives to Google Analytics.
 These are the requests that the proxy processes and thus are billed to you.

 ## Statistics